Hurricane Erin (2025): United States

 Tropical storm warnings were issued from Beaufort Inlet to Chincoteague, Virginia.
 Dare County, North Carolina issued a state of emergency on August 17.
 Evacuations of Zone A were also mandated for August 18 and 19 on Hatteras Island.
 Ocracoke Island also had a state of emergency and evacuation order issued.
 Currituck County issued evacuations for Corolla and also declared a state of emergency.
-New Jersey, Delaware, and New York City closed their beaches.
 The governor of North Carolina, Josh Stein, placed 200 National Guard troops and three water rescue teams on standby for Erin.
 Crews in Tybee Island, Georgia cleared storm drains, cleared garbage, and secured signs.
+New Jersey, Delaware, and New York City closed their beaches.
+The Norwegian Aqua remained in New York City instead of making way to Bermuda to avoid Erin.

 Rip currents created by Hurricane Erin caused hazardous swimming conditions along much of the east coast of the United States.
 In North Carolina, Wrightsville Beach and Ocean Isle Beach officials issued no-swimming advisories through August 22, after lifeguards reported making over 50 water rescues.
 New Jersey declared a state of emergency the same day, with Governor Phil Murphy urging people not to swim.
 Swimming was also banned in New York City from August 20-22 as Erin passed.
 Ferry service between Block Island and New London, Connecticut, was cancelled due to expected weather and sea conditions, as was ferry service between Cape May, New Jersey, and Lewes, Delaware.

 Elsewhere

 Bermuda was placed under tropical storm watch by the Bermuda Weather Service on August 19.
 It was upgraded to a warning on August 21.
 Ferry service to St. George's was cancelled.
 Orange Route Ferry Services were cancelled until August 25.

 Crews in Nova Scotia ramped up efforts to control wildfires before Erin could change wind patterns there.

-In Italy, orange alerts were issued for Molise, Lombardy, Lazio, and Tuscany while yellow alerts were issued for Alto Adige, Campania, Emilia Romagna, Friuli, Marche, Piedmont, Trentino, Umbria, and Veneto.